-Monday-Friday, 8 AM to 4 PM
+Monday, Tuesday, Thursday and Friday, 8 AM to 4 PM and Wednesday from 12 PM to 8 PM.
 Walk-in time is available daily at the Counseling Services office.

 Make an appointment by phone, email or stop by the office.